Deanjamesg/Monthly-Contract-Claim-System/README.md

-# Monthly Contract Claim System (CMCS)
+# Monthly Contract Claim System (MCCS)
 PROG6212 - Portfolio of Evidence
 Programming 2B
 ST10378305
 Dean James Greeff

-CMCS is a web application built with ASP.NET Core MVC and Entity Framework Core that streamlines the process of monthly contract claims for university lecturers.
+MCCS is a web application built with ASP.NET Core MVC and Entity Framework Core that streamlines the process of monthly contract claims for university lecturers.
 It provides a multi-tiered, role-based system for submitting, reviewing, processing, and tracking claims, ensuring an efficient and organized workflow.

 <img width="1907" height="899" alt="Screenshot 2025-09-20 103718" src="https://github.com/user-attachments/assets/c99a91de-eb8a-4f43-adb4-26eba0ba5ec7" />